jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I look at the stars.
 They have names.
 They teach us things.

-Then the Hunter-Star rose, the stories told us cold season was near.
+When the Hunter-Star rose, the stories told us cold season was near.
 Our hides kept us warm.
 Our dried food kept us fed.
 The Giving Tree fruit saved four warriors.

 Seasons passed.
 Family passed.
 Friends passed.
 I survived.
 I grew strong.

-When the Hunter-Star fell, warm returned.
-Deer-Star came.
+When the Deer-Star came this time.
 I went with the foraging party.
 12 warriors, five dogs.

 We walk.
-Walk.
+And walk.

+We camp to rest.
+We eat our provisions.

+We walk.
+And walk.

-We see the Giving Tree.
+Then we see the Giving Tree.
 No enemy there.
 No one there.
 No one waiting.
+We will get the fruit this year!

 Giving Tree looks sick.
 Leaves are few.

 We see some fruit.
 Open them up.
 Ants.
 Rotten.
 There's no fruit.
 No baobabs.

-No deer feeding.
+There is no deer here.

 The Giving Tree is dead!
 I hit it with my spear.
 Again.
 Then someone stops me.
 All together we kneel to the tree.
 We pray to the gods for another.
+We need to pray.
 Because there is nothing to eat here.

 Keep moving or go back?
 We need to find Giving Tree fruit or we get sick.
+If we get sick, we don't have energy to stay warm.

 We keep going.
 We follow a valley towards the Deer-Star.
 We keep walking.
 We gather roots.
 We gather reeds.
 Many baskets are still empty.
 Cold.
 Hunger.
+There is nothing to hunt.
+Where are we?

 Thirst.
 11 warriors remain.
 Two dogs left.
 We have enough furs to stay warm.
+We have no more provisions.

 We keep walking.
 See new places.
 We follow the Deer-Star.

 Keep moving.
 More hunger.
 It's so hot.
 We remove furs.
 We sweat.
 Keep moving.
 We need food.

 There is nothing to eat here.
-We must turn sideways from the Deer-Star.
+We turn sideways from the Deer-Star.

 Keep moving.

 Find fruit.
 Can't eat.
 Where are we.
 I want to go home.
 Keep moving.
 We find some fruit.
 Enough to keep going.
 Move.
 We keep moving.
 Thirst.
 Where is river.
 Water.
 Some water.
 Many nuts.
 We must share.
+We must share?

 Why must I share.
 Why must I share!

 "You are not the most sick."